gtm-templates-knowit-experience/gtm-ga4-ecom-item-list-promo-attribution/README.md

 In the same scenario, but using First Click Attribution, this would be the result:

 1. Both the phone (**item_id = phone1**) and the earbud (**item_id = earbud2**) would both be attributed to the Item-level “**Promotion 3 with Items**” bundle promotion.
-    - “**Users Also Looked At**” item list would not be attributed to the sale.
+    - “**Users Also Looked At**” item list would also be attributed to the sale, since Item Scoped Item Lists & Promotion are independent.
     - None of the Event-level promotions “**Promotion 1 without Items**” or “**Promotion 2 without Items**” would be attributed since Item-level trumps Event-level.